rsunderscore/learning/Py_Mach_lrn_notes.md

   - macro-averaging(default) - average of scores for different systems - sum of all precision metrics divided by the number of systems - useful if there might be a class imbalance
   - micro-averaging  - sum of TP for all systems divided by the sum all TP + sum of all FP for all systems - useful if you want to weight each instance/prediction equally (instance weight more than class weight)
   - specified to am make_socrer using the 'average' param
-  - class imbalance - can get high accuracy just by pridcition the majority class - so accuracy based models are not adding value
+  - class imbalance - can get high accuracy just by pridcition the majority class - so accuracy based models are not adding value (i.e. don't use accuracy)
-*** NOTE that mlxtend has a plot_decision_regions function already defined that works like the one in this book ***

-# notes exported from ebook app

-- "when we fit classifiers on such datasets, it would make sense to focus on other metrics than accuracy"; *can get 90% accuracy just by predicting majority class; models below that accuracy are not adding anything*  (pg 153)

-- "assign a larger penalty to wrong predictions on the minority class."  (pg 154)
+  - "assign a larger penalty to wrong predictions on the minority class." using class_weight='balanced' parameter  (pg 154)
+  - ressample minority class - draw new samoles from training dataset with replacement
     - "sklearn.utils import resample"  (pg 154)
-- "resample function that can help with the upsampling of the minority class by drawing new samples from the dataset with replacement."  (pg 154)
+  - downsample the majority class (resample function can do this also)
-- "Synthetic Minority Over-sampling Technique (SMOTE"  (pg 155)
+  - Synthetic Minority Over-sampling Technique (SMOTE) generate sythetic data (not covered) (p 155)

-- "could downsample the majority class"  (pg 155)
-- "ensemble can be built from different classification algorithms,"  (pg 156)
-- "generalize the majority voting principle to multiclass settings, which is called plurality voting"  (pg 156)
-- "error rate of the ensemble (0.034) is much lower than the error rate of each individual classifier (0.25)"  (pg 157)
-- "￼ is the binomial coefficient n choose k."  (pg 157)
-- "ensemble_error"; *they will probably reuse this later*  (pg 157)
-- ""majority voting" will be used for simplicity, as is often the case in the literature."  (pg 158)
+## Ensemble models (p 156)
+- majority voting - function for this defined on p 159 - sklearn v > 0.17 have it sklearn.ensemble.VotingClassifier
+  - technically 'majority' refers to two classes; plurality voting is the correct terminology for 3+ classes (most still call it majority)
+  - mode function used to determine most common class among participant models'
+  - proof for inherent improvement (reduction in error) with ensemble performance (p 157)
+    - binomical coefficient 9 above 2 in parens latex is 9 \choose 2
-- "Using the predicted class probabilities instead of the class labels for majority voting can be useful if the classifiers in our ensemble are well calibrated"  (pg 159)
+  - can use class probabilities from each model for majority voting instead of just the final class estimate - but requires classifiers to be well-calibrated (p 159)
     - "weighted majority vote based on class probabilities, we can again make use of NumPy, using np.average and np.argmax:"  (pg 159)
     - "np.argmax(np.bincount([0, 0, 1],...           weights=[0.2, 0.2, 0.6]))"; *weighted majority vote with argmax*  (pg 159)
-- "sklearn.ensemble.VotingClassifier in scikit-learn version 0.17 and newer"  (pg 162)
-- "decision trees, the probabilities are calculated from a frequency vector"  (pg 162)
+    - "decision tree probabilities are calculated from a frequency vector"  (pg 162)
     - "k-nearest neighbors are aggregated to return the normalized class label frequencies in"  (pg 163)
-- "get_params method to get a basic idea of how we can access the individual parameters inside a GridSearchCV"  (pg 166)
-- "bad practice to use the test dataset more than once for model evaluation"  (pg 168)
+- ensemble_error function - defined on (p 157)
-- "stacking algorithm can be understood as a two-level ensemble, where the first level consists of individual classifiers that feed their predictions to the second level, where another classifier (typically logistic regression) is fit to the level-one classifier predictions to make the final predictions"  (pg 168)
+- stacking - ensemble of classifiers in first layer feed their predictions to another level (typically Logistic regression) to produce a final prediction
-- "draw bootstrap samples (random samples with replacement) from the initial training dataset, which is why bagging is also known as bootstrap aggregating."; *bagging*  (pg 168)
+- bagging - "draw bootstrap samples (random samples with replacement) from the initial training dataset, which is why bagging is also known as bootstrap aggregating.";   (pg 168)
+  - "from sklearn.ensemble import BaggingClassifier"  (pg 170)
-- "classifier, ￼, which is most typically an unpruned decision tree:"  (pg 169)
+  - "each sample used to fit a classifier, C_j, which is most typically an unpruned decision tree:"  (pg 169)
+    - "random forests are a special case of bagging where we also use random feature subsets when fitting the individual decision trees"  (pg 169)
+  - predictions combined using majority voting
   - "bagging can improve the accuracy of unstable models and decrease the degree of overfitting"  (pg 169)
-- "random forests are a special case of bagging where we also use random feature subsets when fitting the individual decision trees"  (pg 169)
-- "predictions are combined using majority voting"  (pg 169)
-- "from sklearn.ensemble import BaggingClassifier"  (pg 170)
-- "bagging is ineffective in reducing model bias"  (pg 172)
+  - ineffective at reducing model bias - so ensemble of mdodels should be clasifiers with low bias(p 172)
-- "boosting is to focus on training examples that are hard to classify, that is, to let the weak learners subsequently learn from misclassified training examples"  (pg 172)
+- boosting - use weaklearners to make improvements on poorly classified isntances - "focus on training examples that are hard to classify, that is, to let the weak learners subsequently learn from misclassified training examples"  (pg 172)
-- "boosting algorithm uses random subsets of training examples drawn from the training dataset without replacement;"  (pg 172)
+  - "boosting algorithm uses random subsets of training examples drawn from the training dataset **without replacement**;"  (pg 172)
-- "boosting, the ensemble consists of very simple base classifiers, also often referred to as weak learners"  (pg 172)
-- "want to perform bagging on an ensemble of classifiers with low bias"  (pg 172)
+  - some sources indicate that ... "boosting can lead to a decrease in bias as well as variance compared to bagging models.
+In practice, however, boosting algorithms such as AdaBoost are also known for their high variance, that is, the tendency to overfit the training data"  (pg 173)
-- "AdaBoost uses the complete training dataset"  (pg 173)
+  - AdaBoost - uses the complete training dataset (p 173)
-- "training examples are reweighted in each iteration"  (pg 173)
+    - "training examples are reweighted in each iteration"
     - "assign a larger weight to the two previously misclassified examples (circles).
 Furthermore, we lower the weight of the correctly classified examples"  (pg 173)
-- "tendency to overfit the training"  (pg 173)
-- "boosting can lead to a decrease in bias as well as variance compared to bagging models.
-In practice, however, boosting algorithms such as AdaBoost are also known for their high variance, that is, the tendency to overfit the training data"  (pg 173)
-- "normalize the weights so that they sum up to 1"; *normalize to sum to 1 again after updates*  (pg 174)
     - "initialize the weights uniformly"; *to. sum to 1*  (pg 174)
-- "practice to select a model based on the repeated usage of the test dataset"  (pg 175)
-- "introduced additional variance by our attempt to reduce the model bias"  (pg 175)
-- "AdaBoostClassifier"  (pg 175)
+    - after updates... "normalize the weights so that they sum up to 1"; *normalize to sum to 1 again after updates*  (pg 174)
+    - sklearn.ensemble import AdaBosstClassifier
     - "need to think carefully about whether we want to pay the price of increased computational costs for an often relatively modest improvement in predictive performance"  (pg 176)
-- "adaptive and gradient boosting, differ mainly with regard to how the weights are updated and how the (weak) classifiers are combined."  (pg 177)
-- "XGBoost, which is essentially a computationally efficient implementation of the original gradient boost algorithm"  (pg 177)
-- "gradient boosting"  (pg 177)
-- "implemented MajorityVoteClassifier"  (pg 177)
+  - gradient boosting
+    - xgboost is based on original algorithm - computationally efficient
+    - sklearn has GradientBoostClassifier and a faster vesrion in >0-.21 called HistGradientBoostingClassifier
+  - adaptive boosting - weights are updated in a differnt fashoion (p 177)
-- "GradientBoostingClassifier implementation in scikit-learn, scikit-learn now also includes a substantially faster version of gradient boosting in version 0.21, HistGradientBoostingClassifier"  (pg 177)
+- implementation of MajorityVoteClassifier  (pg 177)

-- "sentiment analysis, sometimes also called opinion mining"  (pg 178)
+## sentiment analysis (p 178)
+also called 'opinion mining

+## out of place notes and errata
+*** NOTE that mlxtend has a plot_decision_regions function already defined that works like the one in this book ***
+- "get_params method to get a basic idea of how we can access the individual parameters inside a GridSearchCV"  (pg 166) **move this up**
+- "bad practice to use the test dataset more than once for model evaluation"  (pg 168) **move this up**
+---

 - "stemming and lemmatization have little impact on the performance of text classification"  (pg 187)
 - "lemmatization is computationally more difficult and expensive compared to stemming and"  (pg 187)
 - "of-core learning, which allows us to work with such large datasets by fitting the classifier incrementally on smaller batches of a dataset.Text"  (pg 191)